wjdxor0405/field/README.md

 Polynomial operations like addtion, substitution, multiplication and division are available.

-Polynomial modulo operator also available.
+Polynomial modulo operatoration is also available.
 Auto-modulo calculation is provided to support [minial polynomial](https://en.wikipedia.org/wiki/Minimal_polynomial_(field_theory)) .